Wanludrame/dsi-cross-validated-readings/README.md

 [How is gradient boosting like gradient descent?](https://stats.stackexchange.com/questions/162928).
 What is the connection between gradient boosting and gradient descent?

-## Bayesean Methods
+## Bayesian Methods

 [PyMC modeling drug testing with truthiness](https://stats.stackexchange.com/questions/228892).
-Bayesean modeling to detect drug abuse when people lie about thier consumption.
+Bayesian modeling to detect drug abuse when people lie about their consumption.

 [When (if ever) is a frequentist approach substantively better than a Bayesian?](https://stats.stackexchange.com/questions/194035)